Follow Up Support

 Treatment Options

 Currently, there are no national guidelines specific to the treatment of postpartum depression, and treatment should be tailored to the individual patient based on symptom severity, treatment history and breastfeeding status.
 Treatment may be provided by a primary care provider and/or a mental health professional.
 A number of resources including guidelines, toolkits and trainings are available to help clinicians incorporate screening and management of maternal depression within their practices.
-A review for physicians and other clinicians conducted by Bobo and Yawn has been published.

 Various psychotherapy methods have been found to be effective in treating mild to moderate depression.
 Interpersonal Psychotherapy (IPT), Cognitive Behavioral Therapy (CBT) and psychodynamic therapies have all demonstrated efficacy for postpartum depression.
 If possible, a combination of medication and psychotherapy is most beneficial.
 Pharmacotherapy is the treatment of choice in women with moderate to severe depression, particularly in women with a history of depression.
-Clinical trials have found that SSRIs are e effective with fewer side effects and less sedation for nightly infant feedings than other treatment options.
+Clinical trials have found that SSRIs are effective with fewer side effects and less sedation for nightly infant feedings than other treatment options.
 The clinician must be guided by patient preferences, patient treatment history and breastfeeding status.
 Some antidepressants are found in small amounts in breast milk.
-A guide to using specific medications during breastfeeding may be found at the National Institutes of Health, Health and Human Services, Drugs and Lactation Database (LactMed).
-For women who are pregnant or breastfeeding, consultation with a perinatal psychiatrist or clinician knowledgeable about the latest research on the use of psychotropic medications during pregnancy and breastfeeding is warranted.
+A guide to using specific medications during breastfeeding may be found at the National Institutes of Health, Health and Human Services, Drugs and Lactation Database -https://www.ncbi.nlm.nih.gov/books/NBK547437/for women who are pregnant or breastfeeding, consultation with a perinatal psychiatrist or clinician knowledgeable about the latest research on the use of psychotropic medications during pregnancy and breastfeeding is warranted.
 One important caveat to treatment is that 15% of mothers with PPD are misdiagnosed, and later diagnosed with bipolar disorder.
 Antidepressants must be added cautiously and the patient should be monitored for symptoms of hypomania.

 Non-clinical interventions such as rest, exercise, and social support strategies (such as support groups) may also be helpful.
 Psychoeducation is an important aspect of treatment.
 Social support for the mother should include communication with the other parent and other family members, as appropriate and consistent with patient confidentiality.
 Asking the partner to attend one or two therapy sessions can provide psychoeducation and help address problems between the couple, including those resulting from maternal depression.
 Community organizations such the Postpartum Resource Center of New York provide important education and support for mothers and their partners.